keziasulami/microservices-demo/README.md

     causes load balancer to not to work even after getting an IP address.
 If you are seeing this, run `kubectl get service frontend-external -o=yaml | kubectl apply -f-` to trigger load balancer reconfiguration.

+11. Authorize the domain for Firebase Authentication
+    - Go to **Authentication** section on the Firebase Console and enable Sign-in method: Google.
+    - Add the IP address of your deployed application  to the **Authorized domains.**

 ### Option 3: Using Pre-Built Container Images